vaibhavyadav-dev/vaibhavyadav-dev/README.md

 - 🔍 Exploring Deep Learning, particularly focusing on neural network architectures like CNNs (Convolutional Neural Networks) for image processing, RNNs (Recurrent Neural Networks) for sequence prediction, and Transformers for natural language processing tasks.
 Learning to utilize frameworks like TensorFlow and PyTorch for building and deploying models.
 - 🚀 Creating resilient APIs with **Node.js**, **Golang**, backed by rate-limiting strategies and deployed using **Kubernetes**, **Docker** and **Redis**.
 - ⚙️ Building scalable backend systems using **Golang**, **Redis**, **Nodejs**, **PostgreSQL**, and **Docker**.
-- 🔍 Exploring **NetworkX** to analyze social networks and graph-based data structures.

 ### 🌱 **What I'm Learning**
 - Sharpening my competitive programming skills to get better at **Data Structures and Algorithms**.